InTEGr8or/discriminator.tech/content/_index.md

 published: 2020-02-19
 ---

+## On invalid descrimination

+Discrimination is a process which occurs _inside_ reality, and is therefore subject to scrutiny.
+That is why this website exists in the `.tech` top-level domain.

+## Populism is an invalid form of discrimination

 Probably the most destructive idea in politics is the idea that political coordinates are discovered by polling a population of people who self-identify as acribing to that ideal or political agenda.

 It would be unlikely to find someone today who would publicly say "slavery used to be a bad thing, but now it is the new form of liberty"